 2. Facebook Community Groups

-If your local friends and family don’t have any boxes available for you, try reaching out on a Facebook community group.
-There are many groups on Facebook created for neighbors or people in your area, and there’s even specific groups for people who are moving.
+If your local friends and family don’t have any moving boxes available for you, try reaching out on a Facebook community group.
+There are many groups on Facebook created for neighbors or people in your area, and there are even specific groups for people who are moving.
 This is one place where you’ll most likely have a lot of luck finding spare boxes to use.

 3. Facebook Marketplace

 Facebook Marketplace is also a great resource for finding free moving boxes.
-This popular social media site allows users to advertise items to anyone, and makes local pick ups easy.
-Simply type “free boxes” in the search bar on Facebook Marketplace, and find free, local boxes available for pick up.
+This popular social media site allows users to advertise items to anyone and makes local pick-ups easy.
+Simply type “free moving boxes” in the search bar on Facebook Marketplace, and find free, local boxes available for pick up.

 4. U-Haul Customer Connect